 1. They Lure You In With Promises Of Fast And Easy Cash

 Rich Meyer paints the picture that his system is the easiest system on earth to make money on autopilot.
-He says it doesn’t matter what your experience level is, for just a few minutes a day you’ll have floods of money pouring into your PayPal account.
+He says it doesn't matter what your experience level is, for just a few minutes work a day you'll have money pouring into your PayPal account.

-This is just fairyland stuff.
-Rich will tell you whatever you want to hear because he wants to part you from your cash.
+This is La La Land stuff.
+Rich will tell you whatever you want to hear to part you with your cash.

 Do yourself a favour:

-It’s exactly that type of thinking that will leave you wide open to scammers time and time again.
+If you're chasing overnight success at the click of a mouse, stop!
+It's exactly this type of thinking that will leave you wide open to scammers every time.

-Real ways of making money online always involve putting the work in upfront.
-Success only comes to those who want it badly enough to hustle.
+Real ways of making money online involve putting in the work upfront and success only comes to those ready to hustle.